 - Have an indoor campout or if the weather cooperates, go camping and play these camping games

-- Get books to read at the library
+- Get books to read at the local library

 - Play kickball

 - Swim in a lake